-Provide an exclusive right turn lane on Garden street at Jones Road as recommended by the Traffic Study from Buckholz Traffic dated June 2018.

-Provide two approach lanes (right and left) on Jones Road at Garden Street as recommended by the Traffic Study from Buckholz Traffic dated June 2018.

-Provide an exclusive left turn lane on Garden Street at Jones Road as recommended by the Traffic Study from Buckholz Traffic dated June 2018.
+.
 Prior to development of the subject property, documentation of a completed gopher tortoise burrow survey and proof of subsequent relocation efforts to be performed by an authorized gopher tortoise agent, per FWC regulations, will be provided to COJ PDD

 Prior to the first final inspection within any phase of development, the owner or their agent shall submit to the Planning and Development Department for its review and approval either (a) an affidavit documenting that all conditions to the development order have been satisfied, or (b) a detailed agreement for the completion of all conditions to the development order.